-Real life business leadership skills.
+Real-life business leadership skills.

 The value of the case study method is that it simulates a real environment and helps to prepare the student for real-life business situations in their future careers; the ability to make quick decisions that are sound and good for the company is what employers are looking for.

-This confidence is vital within business as colleagues and business partners do not always have the same beliefs and it will be necessary to defend your thinking – this is developed through the debating process in which students defend their solutions to each case and try and persuade each other to back their ideas.
+This confidence is vital within the business as colleagues and business partners do not always have the same beliefs and it will be necessary to defend your thinking – this is developed through the debating process in which students defend their solutions to each case and try and persuade each other to back their ideas.

 Better than lectures.

-One on the most underrated things about the case study method is that it’s fun.
+One of the most underrated things about the case study method is that it’s fun.
 To be able to track your development of thought during a case and reach a final solution is ultimately an exhilarating feeling.
-The majority of business case studies presented have a narrative arc which students can relate to and appreciate as a real thing – to solve a real human problem brings a feeling of achievement and therefore the method motivates students to involve themselves on an emotional level as well as an intellectual level in each case.
+The majority of business case studies presented have a narrative arc that students can relate to and appreciate as a real thing – to solve a real human problem brings a feeling of achievement and therefore the method motivates students to involve themselves on an emotional level as well as an intellectual level in each case.

 An all-encompassing business outlook.